 When HaShem gave us the Torah on the sixth of Sivvan in the year 2448 after Creation (no, there is no doubt of the date after all) the event made a great impression in the timeline of history.
 Of course, the date of the Yom Tov of Shovuos became a major anniversary in our calendar, just like Pessach and Yom Kippur and to be sure, Shovuos is an ideal time for us to renew our commitment to HaShem and His Torah.
 But the reason why Shovuos is not spoken of in the Torah as the Day of our Receiving the Torah is to teach us that there is no need to wait till Shovuos!
 Indeed, our Chachommim tell us that we should feel towards the Torah as if it was given anew every day, to do each Mitzvah with the eagerness and the excitement of when we did it the first time.
 Imagine!
 Learning Torah, putting on Tefillin, lighting the Shabbos Lights, with the freshness and enthusiasm of the first time!
-That's how the Torah should be to us!
+That's how the Torah should be to us - and no matter wherever we are!

-The Yom Tov of Shovuos is the purpose and culmination of our being taken out from Egypt, because it's through the Torah that we can "be a treasure to HaShem, a kingdom of priests and a holy nation."
+The Yom Tov of Shovuos is the purpose and culmination of our being taken out from Egypt.
+That's what the Mitzvah of Counting the Omer between Pessach and Shovuos clearly teaches: it demonstrates the connexion between the two events.
+As soon as we're out of Egypt, we start the count down to our Receiving the Torah seven weeks later, because that's the only reason we were taken out of Egypt by HaShem - to receive His Torah, to become the People of the Torah.
+Only through our Receiving the Torah can we be "a treasure to HaShem, a kingdom of priests and a holy nation."
 Through our commitment to learning the Torah and keeping the Mitzvos of HaShem we, and through us all the nations of the world, too, will be blessed with all the blessings of the Torah.